New regulation in health care - "revolution" in the hospital sector

 In the meantime, this has become so independent that it is at the expense of the quality of care, the Social Democrat, who lives in Cologne, recently explained.
 A “hamster wheel effect” is to blame for this: Clinics would only be able to maintain or increase the budget if the number of cases increased.
 This results in a profit for those clinics that spend as little money as possible on their services – whereas those facilities that spend more would be financially punished.

 Will the measures in the German health care system promoted by the Federal Ministry of Health bring about an improvement?
 The President of the German Nursing Council is skeptical.
 Christine Vogler is from Bild.de quoted: “Our nurses are completely overworked.
-That doesn’t change at all if fit patients sleep at home.
+Nothing changes when fit patients sleep at home.
 Because they don’t keep calling the night shift.
 It is more important that we no longer work with exploitative minimum staffing levels on the wards.”
 (PF)

 #regulation #health #care #revolution #hospital #sector